 Most ground floors are accessible via power assisted doors.
 A number of lifts give access to most upper floors and classrooms.
 Wherever possible, given prior notification, adjustments will be made to facilitate individual needs.

-The site plan indicates lift locations, accessible toilets, those entrance doors which have level thresholds, enabling access for wheel chairs, and wheelchair routes throughout the College.
+indicates lift locations, accessible toilets, those entrance doors which have level thresholds, enabling access for wheel chairs, and wheelchair routes throughout the College.
 For more detailed information about accessibility, please visit the College's section of the DisabledGo

 The first source of advice, guidance and support for a student with a mental health disability is normally his or her tutor.
 In addition, the College’s Student Services Team offer help to students if they're feeling unwell, unsure or if they just need someone to speak to.
 Our Wellbeing Adviser is a key part of the Student Services Team and has the time available to talk through any worries or concerns students may have.
 The Wellbeing Adviser is also able to refer students on to our in-house counselling service, or to external sources of support, should that be appropriate.